slatedocs/slate/source/includes/_activities.md

 # Activities

-The activities register some actions the users make, like join a group, leave a group or buy a resource.
+The activities registers actions the users makes, like joining a group, leaving a group or buying a resource.

 ## Activity Object